Volunteer (capital punishment): History

 Since the 1976 reinstatement of capital punishment in the United States, there have been at least 150 documented cases of execution volunteers.
 The first documented case since 1976 was of Gary Gilmore in 1977 who "withdrew his rights of appeal from Utah’s legal system and requested that the courts enforce his death sentence as soon as possible".
 A notable, recurring pathology of criminals requesting execution is serial killers, including Westley Allan Dodd and Michael Bruce Ross.

-In 1996, Robert South decided to waive his right to appeal due to a benign tumor which "significantly disrupted his sleep cycle, made him extremely sensitive to noise, and caused frequent and severe headaches".
+Robert South was sentenced to death for killing a police officer in South Carolina.
+In 1996 he decided to waive his right to appeal due to a benign tumor which "significantly disrupted his sleep cycle, made him extremely sensitive to noise, and caused frequent and severe headaches".
 He had also suffered from chronic post-traumatic stress disorder.

 Robert Comer was executed in 2007, after making pleas for his execution since around 2000.
 Comer testified to his capital murder charge in 2002 to add incentive, and after his spree that included murder, kidnapping, and rape, he was also known for numerous crimes and infractions during his time in prison.

 In 2013, Robert Gleason was executed after killing two inmates in prison while serving a life sentence for a murder committed in 2007.
 After killing the first inmate, Gleason said he would not stop killing until he received the death sentence.
 Similarly, Rocky Beamon was imprisoned for murder in 2005, then killed two child sex offenders in the coming years and also demanded an execution to prevent him from killing again.
 Beamon ended up committing suicide in 2020.

-In 2016, Scott Dozier voluntarily waived his appeals and wrote a letter to District Judge Jennifer Togliatti asking her to expedite his execution.
+In 2016, Scott Dozier voluntarily waived his appeals and wrote a letter to District Judge Jennifer Togliatti asking her to expedite his execution after a murder conviction.
 Dozier died of suicide on January 5, 2019 after repeated stays of execution.